 - Students requesting overloads or credit/no credit option.

-- Graduate majors in chemistry, English, geosciences, sociology, and theatre.
+- Graduate majors in English, geosciences, and sociology.

 When the next semester's course schedule is published in Pathway, students should contact their academic advisor.
 Students who promptly seek academic advising have a better chance of securing their first choice of courses and times.
 While the CAS Student Services Office sees students on an appointment as well as walk-in basis, most faculty advisors require an appointment.

-Faculty advisors in each department assist students in planning their academic programs and inform them about the degree requirements of the programs.
-Graduate students required to secure an advisor's approval before enrolling include majors in chemistry, English, geosciences, sociology and theatre.
+Faculty advisors in each department assist graduate students in planning their academic programs and inform them about the degree requirements of the programs.
+Graduate students required to secure an advisor's approval before enrolling include majors in chemistry, English, geosciences, and sociology.